the Hub of the Curriculum

 Macbeth – Common Core Lessons – Cross-Curricular Connections

-he wonderfully rich historical background in the Macbeth and the Dark Ages volume—colorful anecdotes & clear, conversational accounts of family ties, political motives, events, & phenomena—will definitely enhance students’ study of the play.
-The illustrations for the 14 short sections (one to three pages) of this volume are stunning: maps, production photos, beautiful reproductions of tapestries, and manuscript illuminations. —THE COLLEGE BOARD
+Macbeth and the Dark Ages volume—colorful anecdotes & clear, conversational accounts of family ties, political motives, events, & phenomena — will definitely enhance students’ study of the play.
+The illustrations for the 14 short sections (one to three pages) of this volume are stunning: maps, production photos, beautiful reproductions of tapestries, and manuscript illuminations. — THE COLLEGE BOARDhe wonderfully rich historical background in the

 Julius Caesar and Ancient Rome, from Republic to Empire